JWST Reveals a Surprisingly High Fraction of Galaxies Being Spiral-like at $0.5\leq z\leq4$: Results

 Figure \ref{fig:fig3} shows some example galaxies from this sample set in bins of increasing redshift.
 Top four rows show examples of redshifted spirals that have clear spiral features out to higher redshifts and the bottom four rows show examples of galaxies where the classifiers were unable to observe spiral features at higher redshifts.

 To account for the redshift effects, instead of calculating a correction factor to scale up our observed spiral fraction, we used a more ``forward modeling" method (left panel of Figure \ref{fig:fig4}).
-We constructed a sub-sample from the unredshifted sample with various spiral fractions ranging from 100\% probability (shown in red) to 20\% probability (shown in pink) by removing spiral or non-spiral galaxies.
+We constructed sub-samples from the unredshifted sample with various spiral fractions ranging from 100\% probability (shown in red) to 20\% probability (shown in pink) by removing spiral or non-spiral galaxies.
 We call these fractions intrinsic fractions.
-We then calculated the redshifted probability spiral fraction for each sub-sample.
-The intrinsic spiral fraction that produces a redshifted spiral fraction matching our observed spiral fraction (black circles) would be considered as the true spiral fraction in the universe at that redshift.
+We then calculated the redshifted spiral fraction for each sub-sample.
+The intrinsic spiral fraction that produces a redshifted spiral fraction matching our observed spiral fraction (black points) would be considered as the true spiral fraction in the universe at that redshift.
+The intrinsic fraction and associated errors are calculated using a linear interpolation.
+For example, at $2.5<z<3$, the observed fraction falls between an intrinsic fraction of 40\% (blue line) and 30\% (purple line).
+We then use linear interpolation to determine that the best matched intrinsic spiral fraction is 37.6\%, which is shown with a teal square at $2.5<z<3$ in the right panel of Fig. \ref{fig:fig4}.
+Similarly, we used linear interpolation on the error bars of the observed fraction to determine the upper (48.8\%) and lower (25.5\%) limits with 3$\sigma$.

-Overall, the intrinsic spiral fraction of 40\% (blue line) matches our observed spiral fraction very well, implying a high spiral fraction at high redshifts.
-The right panel of Figure \ref{fig:fig4} shows our intrinsic fraction (teal line) of real galaxies which remains mostly flat across redshift.
-The teal shaded area shows the 3$\sigma$ standard error of the intrinsic fraction.
-Within 3$\sigma$ of the intrinsic values, the lower limit of spiral fraction is 28\% at $z\sim1.75$, 27\% at $z\sim2.25$, 26\% at $z\sim2.75$, and 20\% at $z\sim3.25$.
-These limits are higher than that previously reported in the literature.
+Overall, the right panel of Figure \ref{fig:fig4} shows the intrinsic spiral fraction of 40\% (blue line) matches our observed spiral fraction very well, implying a high spiral fraction at high redshifts.
+The intrinsic fraction (teal line) remains mostly flat until $z\sim2.75$, then slightly declines at $z>3$.
+The light (dark) teal shaded area shows the 3$\sigma$ (2$\sigma$) standard error of the intrinsic fraction.
+Within 3$\sigma$ of the intrinsic values, the lower limit of spiral fraction is 33\% at $z\sim1.75$, 25\% at $z\sim2.25$, and 25\% at $z\sim2.75$.
+These limits are higher than that previously reported in the literature (e.g., \cite{margalef-bentabol_2016}).
+At $z>3$, observational effects are so severe that the sub-samples with the intrinsic spiral fraction $\leq40\%$ all approach a close-to-zero observed spiral fraction.
+The observed fraction loses the power of constraining the 3$\sigma$ lower limit; but within 2$\sigma$, our lower limit is still high (20\%).